 Details

 Indicates the type of spectral analysis.
-It has two values - Power и Power density.
-Both values affect the setting of the parameters Units:
+It has two meanings — Power and Power density.
+Both values affect the parameter setting.
+Units:

-• Power density - divides the modulus value of the spectrum by the frequency, allows to analyse the spectrum in the frequency range:
+Power density — divides the value of the spectrum module by the frequency, allows you to analyze the spectrum in the frequency range:

 .

-• Power - leaves the spectrum modulus value unchanged (removes the division), allows to analyse the signal spectrum by amplitude:
+Power — leaves the values of the spectrum modulus unchanged (removes division), allows you to analyze the signal spectrum by amplitude:

 .

-View - type of presentation of the results of signal spectrum analysis
+type of presentation of the results of the signal spectrum analysis

 Details

-The view can be represented using the single parameters - Spectrum.
-This means that you will get the results of the analysis as a spectrum of the signal.
-Represented by only one option.
+The view can be represented using a single parameter. — Spectrum.
+This means that you will receive the results of the analysis in the form of a signal spectrum.
+Presented with only one option.

-Sample rate (Hz) - speed of measurement or sampling of the signal in time
+the rate of measurement or sampling of the signal in time

 Details

-The setting indicates the number of signal samples recorded during one second.
+The setting indicates the number of signal samples recorded within one second.
 It is set as a positive scalar number.

 Dependencies

-• If the parameters checkbox is enabled (default), the sampling rate will be automatically determined based on the input signal characteristics.
-Inherit is enabled (by default), the sampling frequency will be automatically determined based on the characteristics of the input signal.
-In this case, the spectral analysis will be performed based on the automatically determined sampling rate.
+If the parameter is checked Inherit enabled (by default), the sampling rate will be automatically determined based on the characteristics of the input signal.
+In this case, the spectral analysis will be performed taking into account the automatically determined sampling frequency.

-• If the checkbox of parameters Inherit off, the sampling frequency of the signal will be set to a certain value specified in the parameters Sample rate (Hz).
-This means that the spectrum analysis will be carried out taking into account this sampling frequency, and the analysis results will be displayed for this frequency.
+If the parameter is checked Inherit turned off, the sampling frequency of the signal will be set to a certain value specified in the parameter Sample rate (Hz).
+This means that the spectral analysis will be performed taking into account the given sampling frequency, and the analysis results will be displayed for this frequency.

 Details